Tai Tran

 Tool use and queries

-Although the state input is comprehensive, the agent is also given the ability to interact with Valgo’s toolset in a controlled manner.
-Through an API exposed to the agent, it can perform certain queries or actions as part of its decision reasoning.
-For instance, the agent could request a fresh calculation of a specific indicator if needed (“Tool: Recalculate Fibonacci levels on 1H chart”) or query the recent price history for a pattern it hypothesises (“Tool: Retrieve last 20 candles to double-check pattern”).
-In essence, the LLM can call functions provided by Valgo’s core, turning the platform’s analytical capabilities into tools the agent can use on demand.
-However, in practice the Valgo agent often does not need extensive tool calls because the structured state already includes the most crucial information.
-The design nonetheless allows for extensibility: if new analysis modules are added (for example, an options flow indicator or a sentiment index), the agent can query those too.
+Although the state input is comprehensive, the agent also interacts with Valgo’s toolset in a controlled manner.
+Through an API exposed to the agent, it performs targeted queries or actions as part of its decision reasoning.
+For instance, the agent requests fresh calculations of specific indicators when needed (“Tool: Recalculate Fibonacci levels on 1H chart”) or queries recent price history for patterns it hypothesises (“Tool: Retrieve last 20 candles to double-check pattern”).
+In essence, the LLM calls functions provided by Valgo’s core, turning the platform’s analytical capabilities into tools the agent uses on demand.
+The Valgo agent does not need extensive tool calls because the structured state already includes the most crucial information, but the design remains extensible: when new analysis modules are added (e.g. an options flow indicator or a sentiment index), the agent queries those as well.

 Real-time decision loop